Read This First

 Prompt 2: Why is a non-dogmatic “leaving the door ajar”, as Feynman recommended, so important to honest minds?

-The central claim is this: “Leaving the door ajar,” as recommended by Richard Feynman, underscores the significance of maintaining a non-dogmatic approach in the pursuit of knowledge.
+In plain terms: “Leaving the door ajar,” as recommended by Richard Feynman, underscores the significance of maintaining a non-dogmatic approach in the pursuit of knowledge.
 This concept is crucial for several reasons.

 Our brains naturally gravitate towards information that confirms our existing beliefs.
 This confirmation bias can lead us to dismiss contradictory evidence or downplay the limitations of our current understanding.
 By “leaving the door ajar,” we acknowledge the possibility that we might be wrong and remain open to new information that could challenge our current view.